Canvasbird/GSoC-Ideas/wiki/GSoC_2021_Proposal_Template.md

 - The scope of the project might change so as to fit in the duration of GSoC
 - Your mentor will establish a weekly, synchronous check-in with you.
 - In addition to that check-in, your mentor will discuss with you any specific status updates or any other regular communication they expect from you as well as which methods they prefer for documentation and collaboration (Google Docs, wiki, etc.).
-- The project plan and timeline you set forth in your application will also form a significant part of your mid-term and final evaluations.
+- The project plan and timeline you set forth in your application will also form a significant part of your midterm and final evaluations.

 ## What to expect from GSoC at Canvasbird